JAW838/campaign-notes/content/Ahmmenor/Lore/Central Continent of Ahmmenor/Nations/Batel/Batel.md

 ## The Big Tower
 **_AKA The Eye of Vome_**
 ### History
-- Kobolds were imprisoned here (experimented on?) (not sure where this goes)
+At some point in its past, kobolds were imprisoned here, and potentially experimented on.
 #### Before The Shattering
 Built sometime before [[The Shattering]], the Eye of Vome was a celestial research station built atop a mountain, peering into and beyond the cosmos in search of new scientific discoveries.
 It lies on the intersection of two ley lines, making it easy to channel strong magics there, which was perfect for using magic in their research.
 No specifics are known about what was being investigated.
 #### The Shattering